Updated: May 15, 2023 |

 vena_logo_v1_1__5e8f34e2823bb-1

-Vena reports specific use cases for industries, including:
+Vena offers solutions for specific use cases for many industries, including:

 Vena Solutions has no shortage of integrations.
 Here's a sampling that we found: